Pagination

 // Auto-paginate to array

-const customers = await collectListPages(
+const customers = await fetchListPages(

 sdk.customers.list,

-{ limit: 1000 },
+{ limit: 1000 }, // Use the maximum limit per page

 );